East Europe Biennial Alliance

 The Alliance is the first network of its kind that brings together biennials to develop a shared vision and regional collaboration producing cross-border meetings, public events, and working on the common agenda for upcoming years.
 Based on current political constellations, it attempts to rethink the biennial format as a committed institutional practice working with contemporary art practitioners from around the world.
 The Alliance’s activities are envisioned to be conceived and carried out on a joint basis by the respective biennial institutions.
 The Alliance is set up to lay the foundations for a network of both (infra)structural and thematic support that could function beyond the individual biennials while still being its point of origin, with a possibility to expand its membership in the future through including other biennials in the region as well as similar cultural initiatives.

 The East Europe Biennial Alliance in its actions complies with the vision of politics, society, and culture beyond the nation-state.
 Through a number of artistic events, exhibitions, public programs, and the creation of a long-term collaboration mechanism, the Alliance attempts to discover the potential of cities in creating non-authoritarian cultural policies and finding ways to oppose the visions of culture based on a narrowly understood national identity.
 Establishing infrastructure for such inter-metropolitan cooperation prepares the conditions for multilateral activity in the region and beyond, bringing urgent topics from single agency to the international level.
 The creation of translocal knowledge within the Alliance through interconnecting the experiences and prospects of East Europe after the disillusionment of neoliberal transformation would contribute to imagining an alternative European project for the future.

-The Alliance is supported by the Internatonal Visegrad Fund
+East Europe Biennial Alliance is supported by the International Visegrad Fund